Soplicow/streamlit-dash/README.md

 ### Dash

 ### Streamlit
-then create the docker container by using the command:
+Create the docker container by using the command:
 ```
 docker compose up
 ```